 The only hope for the tiny outport of Tickle Head is a new Petrochemical plant, but in order to qualify for the bid they need to prove they have a resident doctor.
 When fate sends Dr. Paul Lewis (Kitsch) their way, unemployed fisherman, Murray French (Gleeson) mobilizes the town to do everything they can to convince the fast living, jazz loving, cricket playing doctor that their sleepy harbour is a paradise tailor-made just for him.

-The Grand Seduction arrives in Canada on May 30th with no U.S. date set yet.
+The Grand Seduction arrives in U.S. and Canada on May 30th.

 Since any New York cinephile has a nearly suffocating wealth of theatrical options, we figured it’d be best to compile some of the more worthwhile repertory showings into one handy list.
 Displayed below are a few of the city’s most reliable theaters and links to screenings of their weekend offerings — films you’re not likely […]